 How To Blur The Background On A Google Meet

-Do other people find your background on Meet distracting during your meetings?
-Although you can always turn off your camera, you also can blur your background instead.
-So whether there are too many unnecessary details on your surroundings, or you want the camera to focus on your face, you can enable this feature on your video conferences on Meet.
+Do other people find your video feed on Meet distracting during your meetings?
+Although you can always turn off your camera, you also can blur your background or change it instead.
+Whether there are too many unnecessary details behind you, you can enable this feature on your video conferences on Meet.

 Google Meet is one of the most popular video-conferencing services that help its users to connect with other people online.
 Although the platform is previously exclusive to G-Suite users, everyone with a Gmail account can now use it for free.